lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

                 * This allows us to make clear distinctions between ideas.
         * 11.3 Learn by not trying
             * Elaboration increases likelihood that we'll remember long-term
-                * [[Literature notes]] are archived and would be otherwise lost in reference system if we didn't do something with them
+                * [Literature Notes](../../permanent/literature-notes.md) are archived and would be otherwise lost in reference system if we didn't do something with them
             * Transferring ideas to "external memory" allows us to forget, which paradoxically facilities long-term learning.
                 * Remembering everything is to know nothing.
 Consider [Solormon Shereshevsky](https://en.wikipedia.org/wiki/Solomon_Shereshevsky).
             * Robert and Elizabeth Lison Bjork suggest that we can distinguish between 2 different measurements of memory: storage strength and retrieval strength (Bjork 2011)